 As far as completely free streaming services go, Tubi is one of the most interesting ones.
 Most of their content is around five years old, but they claim to have around 20,000 titles in their library, which looks to be true.

-While they don't have original content, they make up for it in having a lot of content.
+While they don't have original content, they make up for it with a lot of content.
 They even have a category with titles that aren't on Netflix, just to let users know that using a free streaming service sometimes comes with advantages over choosing a paid platform.
 However, its quality doesn't come as with others, where you would expect 4k or even 1080p.

 How To Access The Best Streaming Services In Canada